sayanim1/HackAI-2026/README.md

 sectors every morning and evening.

-**Solution:** NexusFlow automatically runs a **twice-daily sector sweep** at market open (9 AM) and market close (5 PM).
+**Solution:** NexusFlow automatically runs a **twice-daily sector sweep** at market open  and market close.
 For each major sector it fetches the top headlines, classifies stocks as top-performing or low-performing, and generates a structured sector summary with BUY/WATCH/AVOID recommendations.
 These digests are pushed as **automated email alerts** to subscribed users.